sggao/sggao.github.io/_pages/teching.md

 author_profile: true
 ---

-Teaching Assistant at University of Pennsylvania
+Teaching Assistant at the University of Pennsylvania
 ------

 ### At Department of Statistics and Data Science